-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 Simplified procedure: SAMR introduced the simplified procedure in 2014 to expedite eligible notifications.
 It applies to transactions that meet the following criteria:

-- horizontal mergers where the combined market share of all parties is less than 15% or in vertical mergers, if each party's market share in both the upstream and downstream markets is less than 25%.
-For mergers without horizontal or vertical overlaps among the parties, none of the parties should hold a market share of 25% or more within any relevant market;
+- horizontal mergers where the combined market share of all parties is less than 15% or vertical mergers where each party's market share in both the upstream and downstream markets is less than 25%.
+For mergers without horizontal or vertical overlaps among the parties, none of the parties should hold a market share of 25% or more in any relevant market;

-- the formation of offshore joint ventures that will not operate within China or the acquisition of offshore targets not engaged in business activities within China; and
+- the formation of offshore joint ventures that will not operate in China or the acquisition of offshore targets that do not engage in business activities in China; and

 - the acquisition of a controlling stake in a joint venture by an existing controlling shareholder.

 In these cases, parties can request the application of the simplified procedure in their initial notification.
-During the pre-docketing review, SAMR assesses whether the notification meets the criteria.
-If it does, SAMR makes a public announcement about the case for 10 days after the case is docketed.
+During the pre-docketing review, SAMR assesses whether the notification meets the relevant criteria.
+If so, SAMR makes a public announcement about the case for 10 days after the case is docketed.
 During this period, anyone can submit objections or comments regarding the case to SAMR.
-If no objections are raised, SAMR is likely to clear the case within a few days, typically during Phase I. If an objection with valid arguments is raised, SAMR engages with the parties to address the concerns, possibly transitioning the case into Phase II.
+If no objections are raised, SAMR is likely to clear the case within a few days, typically during Phase I. If an objection with valid arguments is raised, SAMR engages with the parties to address these concerns, possibly transitioning the case into Phase II.
 If SAMR finds that the notification does not meet the criteria for the simplified procedure, it will withdraw the case docket and ask the parties to make a new filing under the normal procedure.

 Normal procedure: Under the normal procedure, SAMR not only conducts its own analysis but also actively seeks input from various stakeholders, including government agencies, industry associations, competitors, customers and suppliers.
-Cases with no significant competition concerns under the normal procedure typically receive clearance during the later part of Phase II, usually within two to three months of the case being docketed.
+Cases with no significant competition concerns under the normal procedure typically receive clearance during the later part of Phase II – usually within two to three months of the case being docketed.
 However, if substantial competition concerns arise, the review process can be extended and may even progress to Phase III.

 4.2 Are there any formal or informal ways of accelerating the timetable for review?
 Can the authority suspend the timetable for review?

-To speed up the approval process, it is crucial for the parties involved to work closely with SAMR by providing all the necessary, accurate and thorough information as required by SAMR.
-If needed, the parties can also request a meeting with SAMR to address any concerns or questions.
+To speed up the approval process, it is crucial for the parties involved to work closely with SAMR by providing all necessary, accurate and comprehensive information as required by SAMR.
+If necessary, the parties can also request a meeting with SAMR to address any concerns or questions.

-The updated Anti-monopoly Law (AML) includes a 'stop-the-clock' mechanism, which allows SAMR to temporarily pause the review period during the post-docketing review in specific situations.
-These situations include when the requested information has not been provided or when negotiations are ongoing to develop a mitigation plan.
+The updated Anti-monopoly Law (AML) includes a ‘stop-the-clock' mechanism, which allows SAMR to temporarily pause the review period during the post-docketing review in specific situations.
+These situations include where:

 4.3 Is there a simplified review process?
 If so, in what circumstances will it apply?